Spencerfar/aging-damagerepair/README.md

 # Documentation
 A python package to extract counts of damaged and repaired binary health variables between longitudinal time-points (as in the above schematic) is available in damagerepair-counts/.
 It is installed with setup.py.

 Joint models of survival and longitudinal repair and damage counts written in Stan are available in models/.
 For each of the datasets, these are fit by running fit_mouse_1.r, fit_mouse_2.r, and fit_mouse_3.r.
 A longitudinal model for human repair and damage counts is fit by running fit_human.r.

+Fitting the mouse models takes a few hours each (with all chains running parallel in time).
+Fitting the human data takes 12-15 hours using 40 CPU cores for a single chain.

 Bayesian spline models for interval censored survival data written in Stan are also available in models/.
 These are fit in plotting_code/mouse_timescales.r and plotting_code/human_timescales.r.